-What are START-ODS services?
+What Are DMC-ODS Services?

-START-ODS services are health care services for people who have at least one substance use disorder (SUD) that the regular doctor cannot treat.
+DMC-ODS services are health care services for people who have at least one SUD that the regular doctor cannot treat.

-START-ODS services include:
+DMC-ODS services include:

-- Outpatient At-Risk

 - Outpatient Services

 - Intensive Outpatient Treatment

-- Partial Hospitalization (not available in Los Angeles County)
+- Partial Hospitalization (only available in some counties)

-- Residential Treatment (subject to prior authorization by the County)
+- Residential Treatment (subject to prior authorization by the county)

 - Withdrawal Management

 - Opioid Treatment

-- Medication Assisted Treatment
+- Medication Assisted Treatment (varies by county)

 - Recovery Services

 - Case Management

-If you would like to learn more about each START-ODS service that may be available to you, see the descriptions below:
+If you would like to learn more about each DMC-ODS service that may be available to you, see the descriptions below: